MoreParallelR::parallel.apply provides a convenient solution

 To see better improvement by the parallelization, it is

-preferred to have the runtime of FUN
+preferred to have the runtime of FUN longer.
+In other

 words, this solution works better when you have a heavy

-workload in the function FUN
+workload in the function FUN.

 This idea was originally inspired by my advisor, Prof. Guido Cervone, during a casual conversation.